 RAID is a technology that is used to increase the performance and/or reliability of data storage.
-The abbreviation stands for Redundant Array of Inexpensive Disks.
+The abbreviation stands for either Redundant Array of Inexpensive Disks or Redundant Array of Independent Drives.
 A RAID system consists of two or more drives working in parallel.
-These disks can be hard discs, but there is a trend to also use the technology for SSD (solid state drives).
+These can be hard discs, but there is a trend to also use the technology for SSD (Solid State Drives).
 There are different RAID levels, each optimized for a specific situation.
 These are not standardized by an industry group or standardization committee.
 This explains why companies sometimes come up with their own unique numbers and implementations.
 This article covers the following RAID levels:

 - RAID 0 – striping

 - RAID 1 – mirroring

 - RAID 6 – striping with double parity